 Register: Help Center website

-Free and open to all faculty, staff, postdocs and retirees of Stanford University, LPCH and Stanford Hospital and clinics.
-Eligible dependents may also attend.
-“Be Well Berries” available for eligible employees.
+Free and open to all faculty, staff, post-docs, retirees of Stanford University, LPCH, Stanford Hospitals and clinics, and eligible dependents.
+BeWell Berry available for eligible employees.